 Business travel—even during periods when an employee is not working but is away from home for work-related purposes—can also be covered.
 Issues of fact, however, can arise when out-of-town travel involves both business and personal components.
 The time when an employee is not working but is on company premises for the benefit of his or her employer (such as dining at an employee cafeteria) is also generally within the scope of the statute.
 On the other hand, injuries that occur on an employee’s ordinary commute to and from work and home are not considered to be work-related; neither are any injuries sustained while an employee is on an unpaid break and away from the workplace, even if he or she is returning imminently to the worksite.

 The Iowa Supreme Court has also broadly interpreted the word “injury” to include not only singular and traumatic events but also the gradual worsening of a condition over time, the development of mental conditions like depression or anxiety, and the aggravation of pre-existing conditions.
 Medical conditions that develop over the long term, like hearing or other sensory loss, lung problems like asthma or asbestosis, chemical sensitivities, heart attacks, repetitive motion injuries like carpal tunnel syndrome, back or neck pain, cancer, and other chronic diseases can be compensable under workers’ compensation protections.

 If you’ve suffered injuries caused in whole or in part by your working conditions, been the victim of an incident that caused injury, or suffer from a chronic condition that may be connected to your employment, you may be entitled to recover workers’ compensation benefits.
-Contact an experienced workers’ compensation attorney for help evaluating your case and your potential legal options.
+Contact an experienced Iowa worker’s compensation attorney in Des Moines and Urbandale, Iowa for help evaluating your case either work-related injury or not a work-related injury, and your potential legal options.